S. Mahinda

-S. Mahinda arrived in Ceylon (now Sri Lanka) at a young age and was ordained as a Buddhist monk by Ven.
-Dodanduwa Sri Piyaratana Tissa Mahanayake Thero.
-Having learned the Sinhala language, he became a poet, creating several literary works inspiring patriotism among the Sinhalese and urging them to fight for their freedom during Sri Lankan Independence movement..
+S. Mahinda Thera arrived in Ceylon (now Sri Lanka) at a young age and was ordained as a Buddhist monk by Ven.
+Dodanduwa Sri Piyaratana Tissa Mahanayake Thera.
+Having learned the Sinhala language, he became a poet, creating several literary works inspiring patriotism among the Sinhalese and urging them to fight for their freedom during the Sri Lankan Independence movement.
 He is now considered a national hero of Sri Lanka and one among the greatest of Sinhalese poetry figures of all time.

 Early life

 Sikkim Mahinda was born around 1901 in Sikkim and named Pempa Tendupi Serky Cherin.
 His family lived in Gangtok, the capital of Sikkim.
-He had three brothers; the first would later become a lecturer of the University of Calcutta, the second would be the prime minister of the king, and the third would join the Buddhist priesthood who was known as Punnaji thero.
+He had three brothers; the first would later become a lecturer of the University of Calcutta, the second would be the prime minister of the king, and the third would join the Buddhist priesthood who was known as Punnaji Thera.
 Their elder half-brother, who looked after the family following the death of their father, was Kazi Dawa Samdup.
-His childhood friend Tashi Namgyal would become the king of Sikkim.
+His childhood friend Tashi Namgyal would become the King of Sikkim.
 S. Mahinda had used his name as a pseudonym in Sri Lanka, leading to the belief that it was his real name.

 Serky received a scholarship, with an annual allowance of six rupees, to study Buddhism in Ceylon and arrived there in 1912 or 1914.
 At the time, the country was under British rule.
 Sikkim Punnaji, his elder brother who was already a Buddhist monk, accompanied him.

 Buddhist priesthood and life in Ceylon

 The two brothers stayed at the Island Hermitage in Polgasduwa, southern Ceylon, and learned Buddhism under the German monk Nyanatiloka.
-He was then sent to the Vidyodaya Pirivena in Maradana, and admitted to a school there to learn English.
+He was then sent to the Vidyodaya Pirivena in Maradana, and admitted to Maradana Mahabodhi Vidyalaya to learn English.
 After this, he returned to the Island Hermitage, and learned Sinhala and Pali languages.
 With the outbreak of World War I, his mentor Nyanatiloka Thera was arrested.
 His brother Sikkim Punnaji also appears to have died around this time, while he was himself interned twice by the government.

 He was later ordained into the Amarapura Nikaya as Sikkim Mahinda, although he used his name as S. Mahinda.
-He was re-ordained into the Shyamopali Nikaya on 16 June 1930, and obtained Upasampada later that year.
+He was re-ordained into the Siyamopali Nikaya on 16 June 1930, and obtained Upasampada later that year.
 He identified himself as a Tibetan, presumably because it was better known in Ceylon and was a leading Buddhist country in Asia.
-S.Mahinda Thera served as a teacher at Nalanda College, Colombo from 1934 to 1936.
+S. Mahinda Thera served as a teacher at Nalanda College, Colombo from 1934 to 1936.